DERHAEUPTLING/contao-lazy-images/README.md

 The sizes of the placeholders and thumbnails can be adjusted.

-Hint: while the picture syntax will work as normal, it is not supported by this plugin yet.
+Hint:the picture syntax with its sources is supported since 3.0.0, but only work with thumbails, not with instrinsic ratios.

 ## Why preventing the reflow